 - general profiles (qualifications and experiences) of the staff primarily responsible for managing and implementing the proposed action, to be provided under point 5.1.4, - a description of the partnership in the context of the proposed action, to be provided under point 5.1.1.

-The operational capacity assessment is not applicable for public bodies and international organisations.
+The operational capacity assessment is not applicable for public bodies.

-8. AWARD CRITERIA
+8. Award Criteria

 Eligible applications and their proposed action will be assessed on the basis of the following award criteria: